FrankVanris2/FollowBot/Documentation/SoftwareDesign.md

     b.
 You will input a password.

 4. Authentication process:
-    * the combination of the robots key as well as the users password and username will allow them to be authenticated for the use of the robot and for special offers as well as access towards the guides, feedback page, and support page.
+    * the combination of the FollowBots key as well as the users password and username will allow them to be authenticated for the use of the robot and for special offers as well as access towards the guides, feedback page, and support page.

 5. Database:
-  * The database will be used to store the robots keys, passwords, and usernames of users that are subscribed to the product.
+  * The database will be used to store the FollowBots keys, passwords, and usernames of users that are subscribed to the product.
 The database will be a way of making sure certain keys are not the same from one another as well as passwords and usernames.

+<br><br>

+<h4> Mapping process </h4>

+1. BC Mapping API:
+    * We will potentially use the BC map in order to determine the best possible path to a location for the FollowBot
+    * The map will allow FollowBot to go to different locations on BC

+2. Google Maps:
+    * Google maps will allow for full access of mapping for the FollowBot.
+It will allow FollowBot to go to specific locations from point A to point B.

+3. Database:
+    * We will contain a Database that will potentially contain most University Campuses maps in order to traverse from point A to point B.
 <br><br>

 ### 3.2 Robot Decomposition Architectural Design